 Inventory software helps companies track their inventory position, reduce obsolete inventory and keep inventory reserves and write-offs to a minimum.
 It also tracks how much inventory is written off each year, giving managers the data needed to accurately estimate their inventory reserve going forward.
 An accurate history of inventory write-offs prevents a company from under-reserving for inventory and being caught with unexpected expenses in the future.
 It also prevents companies from over-reserving for their inventories, which would result in an unnecessary expense today.
 Accounting software also ensures that assumptions used in a company’s books are applied consistently from year to year.

 In addition to all this, NetSuite Inventory Management provides business managers with a real-time view of inventory across all locations and sales channels.
 It gives managers visibility into what inventory hasn’t sold in the past, so they can more accurately forecast inventory reserves in the future.

 Properly valuing a company’s inventory is essential to understanding its net worth and future revenue opportunities.
 Creating an accurate inventory reserve presents business managers and investors with a conservative look at a company’s net inventory position, because it recognizes future losses and expenses today.

 How do you calculate inventory reserve?

-To calculate an inventory reserve, business managers generally review historical data to learn what percentage of their inventory is normally left unsold due to factors that could range from going out of fashion to breakage and theft.
-They deduct a percentage from their gross inventory to determine their net inventory, which appears on the company’s balance sheet.
-Business managers can also use their discretion to change the percentage of the reserve to reflect changing business conditions.
+To calculate an inventory reserve, review historical data to learn what percentage of inventory is left unsold.
+Deduct a percentage from gross inventory to determine net inventory, which appears on the company’s balance sheet.
+Use discretion to change the percentage of the reserve to reflect changing business conditions.